 clear your message, copy and paste your texts back in, and make edits that way.
 You can also

 Congressional staffers tell us that form letters and petitions are usually treated less seriously as they take very little effort.
 Please don’t use scripts with Resistbot.
 Occasionally they will get bulk responses, but generally staffers look for, and elevate, original messages from constituents, often times reading these on the floor of the House or Senate.
 They don’t have to be complicated, just a few genuine sentences and hopefully a personal story from you—a real voter.
 Don’t worry about typos or mistakes, it further shows you’re a real person who hasn’t been given a script by an activist group—many of whom don’t care if messages go to the right officials, or if your officials can write you back.
-They’re more interested in gumming up the works of government.
+This type of communication just slows things down in Congressional offices.

 To cut down on costs/fraud, currently we only respond to U.S. numbers beginning in +1.
-When prompted, provide the zip code, and later address, for the last place you lived or where you’re registered to vote / get your absentee ballot.
-Then we can direct your messages to the right members of Congress.
-If you don’t have a U.S. number, use the bot on Facebook Messenger.
+When you sign up, just provide the address for the last place you lived in the U.S. or where you’re registered to vote / get your absentee ballot.
+Those officials still represent you.
+If you don’t have a U.S. number, use the bot on Messenger, Viber, or Telegram.

-We’re a group of volunteers deeply opposed to the direction of the country.
+We’re a group of over 100 volunteers deeply opposed to the direction of the country.
 We built this to faithfully deliver your voice to Congress.
 Resistbot was started by Eric Ries and Jason Putorti.